 The Scotland Freedom Tour is a one day driving tour which concentrates on the history and sites associated with, King Robert Bruce, Sir William Wallace (Braveheart), and the bard Robert Burns.

-You will be taken in our Mercedes for a visit inside Stirling Castle, then view the Old Stirling Bridge, the Wallace Monument and finally a visit inside Dunfermline Abbey and Palace.
+You will be taken for a visit inside Stirling Castle, then view the Old Stirling Bridge, the Wallace Monument and finally a visit inside Dunfermline Abbey and Palace.

 Your guide will be Dr Alison Duncan, a professional historian and Scotland expert.